NathanBresette/MeLSI/README.md

 **Answer**: Higher weights indicate taxa that contribute more to group separation.
 MeLSI automatically displays the top 5 most important features and generates VIP charts showing feature importance.
 For multi-group analysis, you get both global feature importance (omnibus) and comparison-specific importance (pairwise).
 Access all weights via `results$feature_weights` or `results$omnibus$feature_weights` and `results$pairwise$pairwise_results`.

 **Question**: Should I use CLR transformation?
-**Answer**: Yes, CLR transformation is recommended for microbiome data as it handles compositionality and zeros appropriately.
+**Answer**: Yes, CLR transformation is recommended for microbiome data as it handles compositionality appropriately.
+MeLSI is designed to work with CLR-transformed data.

 **Question**: Why does MeLSI sometimes give higher p-values than traditional methods?
 **Answer**: This is actually a feature, not a bug!
 MeLSI is appropriately conservative and avoids false positives on borderline effects, while still detecting strong signals reliably.
+The interpretable feature weights provide biological insight even when p-values are similar to traditional methods.

+**Question**: When should I choose MeLSI over traditional methods?
+**Answer**: Prefer MeLSI for PERMANOVA workflows that need calibrated p-values plus interpretable taxa weights (e.g., diet interventions or subtle host phenotype comparisons).
+Traditional methods may be preferable when you need the fastest possible computation or when working with very large effect sizes and phylogenetic structure.

 ## Support